demisto/content-docs/docs/concepts/demisto-sdk.md

     demisto-sdk download -lf
     ```

-   This lists all the files which are downloadable using this command from the preset XSOAR server.
+   This lists all the files which are downloadable using this command from the preset server.
    Note: Do not run the `-lf` flag with `-i` or `-o`.

 - Download a file to a given pack: